0joshuaolson1/lstm-g/README.txt

 Discussion

 While the point of LSTM-g is to allow LSTM-like architectures, the choice of how to connect nodes and gate those connections is left to the user.
-Currently, a reading of the LSTM-g paper is pretty much necessary in order to understand how to properly build a high-performance network; there are no functions yet to build a standard network automatically, and Derek Monner reinterpreted gating in the standard LSTM model from being on activations to being on connections.
+Until the functions for automatically building certain architectures are complete, a reading of the LSTM-g paper is pretty much necessary in order to understand how to properly build a high-performance network; note that D. Monner reinterpreted gating in the standard LSTM model from being on activations to being on connections.

 It is possible to perform multiple input-to-output forward passes between backward passes, since information used to adjust weights is updated every forward pass.